Iced, iced baby.

-This iced coffee is great for energy, even if you use a decaf brew.
-I’d recommend switching up your coffee from time to time if your body can handle the lack of caffeine.
+This iced coffee provides a great source of energy, even if you use a decaf brew.
+I’d recommend switching up your coffee from time to time if your body can handle the decaf.
 It’s great for your body to adapt to something new!

 Maca is a root that grows in Peru that we want everyone to know about.
 It can be taken daily for energy, alongside food.
 It can be eaten as the root itself, but I personally prefer taking it in capsule form so that I can save my calories for other foods I enjoy a little bit more.
 I cannot deny the benefits of taking Maca on a daily basis.
 It has been proven to increase libido and can increase testosterone in both men and women.
 What I find most fascinating is that it is said to help menopausal and postmenopausal women in almost all facets, including decreasing anxiety, insomnia, hot flashes, and depression!

 → Note: You will need a blender if you want to mix the powders well!

 Depending on what you add to your iced coffee, your coffee could contain anywhere between 10 calories to 200 calories.
 If you do not add a high-calorie sweetener or any milk, you are drinking a chilled, adaptogenic coffee that will keep you powered up for hours.

 If you want an extra boost of superfoods, feel free to blend in extra ingredients such as hemp hearts, chia seeds, cacao nibs, or adaptogenic mushrooms.
 These ingredients will also add to the calorie content and affect energy levels in different ways.
 Try adding a little at a time to ensure this blend works for you.

-Some sweeteners I would recommend are Agave, maple syrup, 1 date blended into the coffee, monk fruit extract, erythritol, Stevia, honey.
+Some sweeteners I would recommend are Agave, maple syrup, 1 date blended into the coffee, monk fruit extract, erythritol, Stevia, or honey.
 The options are endless.
 Try to choose an option that will not spike your blood sugar and give you a rollercoaster of energy throughout the day.
 Some of these sweeteners are 0 calories, and some are quite high in calories but have not been tampered with by humans or machines.
-I tend to choose the option that spikes my blood sugar the least!
+I try to choose the option that spikes my blood sugar the least!

+Coffee Bonus!
 Ice can be made of previously made and frozen coffee or espresso if you want to avoid watering down your iced coffee!
 This will add more zing to your drink!